vlad-nitu/NewsCop/README.md

 ## Usage

-[Include a section on how to use the application, possibly with images or screen captures]
+To see a detailed use of our application, we provided a short demo below:

 ## Development process